ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 :doc:`developing_modules_general`
     A general overview of how to develop, debug, and test modules.
+:doc:`developing_modules_general_windows`
+    A general overview of how to develop, debug and test Windows modules.
 :doc:`developing_modules_documenting`
     How to include in-line documentation in your module.
 :doc:`developing_modules_best_practices`